jmar777/exact/README.md

 # exact
-An (ex)press rendering engine for re(act).
-Exactly what's needed, and no more.
+A low-boilerplate solution for building isomorphic apps with (ex)press and re(act).

 Documentation is most likely on the way (said every README without documentation, ever).